 A former Brea school board member is accusing elected city and police officials of coordinating surveillance on her at recent protests and using their public platforms to spread formal, publicized memos and records aimed at painting her as anti law enforcement

-Part of that effort, she alleges, included the council directing the police department to gather intel on her — singling out her behavior — during a public demonstration over the summer.
+Part of that effort, she alleges, included the council directing the police department to gather intel on and surveil her — singling out her behavior — during a public protest.